Property Development Team

 These are the questions that I asked myself whenever I am looking at a project for development.
 It’s sad, but most property development courses or investment courses do not and will not teach you how to think like a property developer.

-The town planner will ensure that the project is in accordance with your local authority’s residential codes and regulations.
+The town planner / urban planner will ensure that the project is in accordance with your local authority’s residential codes and regulations.
 They will create a town planning report to support your application for approval to carry out the project.

 The way I select the right people on my property development team is to understand the past projects they’ve been successfully involved in.
 I then narrow down the list to a team of experts who will suit my specific type of project.